TRAFFORD SPECIFIC INFORMATION

 The local authority’s relevant partners and those providing universal care and support services, should have clear policies in line with those from the TSSP for dealing with allegations against people who work, in either a paid or unpaid capacity, with adults with care and support needs.
 Such policies should make a clear distinction between an allegation, a concern about the quality of care or practice or a complaint.

-Safeguarding adults boards need to establish and agree a framework and process for how allegations against people working with adults with care and support needs (that is those in positions of trust) should be notified and responded to (see Roles and Responsibilities of Trafford Strategic Safeguarding Partnership).
+Safeguarding adults boards need to establish and agree a framework and process for how allegations against people working with adults with care and support needs (that is those in positions of trust) should be notified and responded to (see Roles and Responsibilities of Trafford Strategic Safeguarding Partnership chapter).
 Whilst the focus of safeguarding adults work is to safeguard one or more identified adults with care and support needs, there are occasions when incidents are reported that do not involve an adult at risk, but indicate, nevertheless, that a risk may be posed to adults at risk by a person in a position of trust.

 Where such concerns are raised about someone who works with adults with care and support needs, it will be necessary for the employer (or student body or voluntary organisation) to assess any potential risk to adults with care and support needs who use their services, and, if necessary, to take action to safeguard those adults.